An Alien’s Guide to Earth

 3: We Warmed our Planet, Can you Cool it?

 Oh oh, we made a mess.
 We’ve polluted the planet beyond repair.
 Burned so much coal, we’ve heated it irreversibly.
 We have produced so much non-recyclable plastic that every living thing on Earth has harmful micro-plastics in it.
-And, to make things worse, half the planet thinks it’s not happening.
+And, to make things worse, over half the planet thinks it’s not happening.

 There’s a question in the movie The Day the Earth Stood Still, that speculates whether an advanced alien species coming to Earth would be friend or foe.